Monday, March 14, 2011

 Hey Betty Blue, Come Blow Your Mind!

-She's played in many films, in many different guises, but there are three unforgettable movies that, taken together, circumscribe a 20 year devolution of her screen persona: BETTY BLUE (1986), TROUBLE EVERY DAY (2001) and INSIDE (2007).
+She's played in many films, in many different but distinctly Dalle roles, but there are three unforgettable movies that, taken together, circumscribe a 20 year devolution of her screen persona: BETTY BLUE (1986), TROUBLE EVERY DAY (2001) and INSIDE (2007).
 Taken together they form a loose, unofficial 21 year trilogy of taboo-busting French cinema wherein our heroine evolves from bi-polar sexually ravenous waif (BETTY) to batshit cannibal nymphomaniac (TROUBLE) to full-on female Michael Meyers / Jason unstoppable Kali womb ripper (INSIDE).
 Let's slow down and delve!

 Blue kind of retro-actively launched the whole 'quirky comi-tragedy with casual nudity and sometimes random violence" French post-Rohmer subgenre; Trouble took the always popular vampire myth to its bloody extreme end, Gallic-style; and Inside fit the torture-porn mold of the late 00s if transposed to do-or-die agonies of childbirth and child envy.
 What's interesting is the way the movies are separate -- different directors, scripts, etc.--but Dalle plays the three in a way that can be read as a cohesive arc: character threads left unresolved in Betty continue through to complete homicidal psychopathology in Inside, the way RED kind of wound up the threads of WHITE and BLUE in Krzysztof Kieslowski's Three Colors trilogy.